JakubStrunc/test_odom/README.md

-For the next time, I want to figure out, how to calculate the total (current) X and Y position with using the angle of the robot.Next, I want to rewrite this code into the code because it is lagging as it is long
+For the next time, I want to figure out, how to calculate the total (current) X and Y position with using the angle of the robot.Next, I want to rewrite this code into the code.
+For this, there are 2 reason:

+- code is too long, so it is running slow
+- multitask code will make code more clear